collinwebb/Brain-Scan-Explorations/README.md

 I'm planning to explore what scripting languages I can use to explore the different aspects of brain scans I take.
 I suspect I will end up using Python for this.
 Then I'm going to start making a few simple scripts to look at what is going on with my brain when I'm doing different things.
 These scripts may turn into a generalized program to explore brain activity.

 I also need to keep taking more scans and collecting more data.
 I will start with me, but then I will move onto scans from other people and see if there is anything I can learn about how neural oscillations work.

+I'm going to start with [pyMuse](https://github.com/PolyCortex/pyMuse), make a smol script to look at some differences in brain wave activity for different activities or before and after reading from muse guided mindfulness practice.
+Once I get that working, I may start explore more complex code bases and see what I can do with tools like [mne-python](https://github.com/mne-tools/mne-python).